 Intimacy is a FRAGILE thing.
-To open up to someone sexually is one of the most vulnerable things you will ever do.
-It’s no wonder that marriages are brought to ruin because of a lack of good and meaningful sex.
+To open up to someone in that way is one of the most vulnerable things you will ever do.

-Good sex is defined by the fact that both parties involved are being equally satisfied.
-Sex is not to selfishly fulfill one partners desires—it’s a mutual bond that takes years to master.
+It is defined by the fact that both parties involved are being equally satisfied.
+It is not to selfishly fulfill one partner’s desires—it’s a mutual bond that takes years to master.

-Seriously, the older my husband and I get, the longer we are married, the better the sex.
-This is because sex should always be evolving with your marriage.
+Seriously, the older my husband and I get, the longer we are married, the better it is — it evolves with our marriage.